How to Japanese

 Robin wins again this week, with his answer, “somebody offered to put bugs in the girl’s lunch (you wouldn’t do that would you daniel?) and she was politely refusing them.”

-One Response to “Friday Puzzle – Bugs are Fantastic Answer”
+1 thought on “Friday Puzzle – Bugs are Fantastic Answer

 I love your blog and i know this post is way old, but i have a question or something i found out.